sophia-ngo/Team-P-CPSC-481/index.md

 > 1. <b>Stage Three Report:</b> To present our progress in this stage, we have put together a report.
 This report can be found [here](https://github.com/sophiango-uofc/Team-P-CPSC-481/blob/stage-three/Stage%20Three%20Report.pdf).<br/>
 > 2. <b>Demo Video:</b> In order to demonstrate our low-fi protoype, we've put together a video.
 The demo video can be found [here](https://github.com/sophiango-uofc/Team-P-CPSC-481/blob/stage-three/PrototypeDemoVid.mp4).<br/>
 > 3. <b>Low-fi Prototype:</b> To check out the protoype for yourself, we have posted a soft copy of it [here](https://github.com/sophiango-uofc/Team-P-CPSC-481/blob/stage-three/Closet%20App%20Prototype.pdf).<br/>
 > 4. <b>Presentation:</b> We have also put together a PowerPoint presentation of our project idea and our journey in this stage.
-This presentation can be found [here](https://github.com/sophiango-uofc/Team-P-CPSC-481/blob/stage-three/Stage%20Three%20Presentation.pptx).<br/>
+This presentation can be found [here](https://github.com/sophiango-uofc/Team-P-CPSC-481/blob/stage-three/Stage%20Three%20Presentation.pptx).
+We also have a demo of our low-fi prototype in the presentation but a seperate video can be found [here](https://github.com/sophiango-uofc/Team-P-CPSC-481/blob/stage-three/PrototypeDemoVid.mp4). <br/>

 ---